dnsimple/dnsimple-developer/content/v2/webhooks/events.markdown

 ---
-title: Webhooks | DNSimple API v2
+title: Webhooks and Events | DNSimple API v2
-excerpt: This page documents the DNSimple webhooks API v2.
+excerpt: This page documents the OAuth 2 flow you can use to access the DNSimple API.
 ---

-# Webhooks API
+# Webhooks and Events

 * TOC
 {:toc}

+---

 ## Overview

 Webhooks are used for receiving notifications via an HTTP request whenever an event occurs in your DNSimple account.

-You may register your webhook URLs either through the DNSimple web interface or through the DNSimple API.
-The URL must use HTTPS and the webhook handler should be able to receive HTTP POST requests.
+You can register your webhook URLs either through the DNSimple web interface or through the DNSimple API, using the [Webhook API endpoints](/v2/webhooks/).

 All webhooks are sent via HTTPS using POST.
 It MAY occur that some webhook fire more than once.
 Clients MUST handle webhooks with the same `request_identifier` to not process them twice.

+## Webhooks

 ### Webhook Payload